xMazzmax/coiffeur-seren/README.md

 - Existing Google reviews.
 - A lot of result pictures.
-- Simple website and design so that the perceived brand image matches the claims of the service.
+- Simple website with a simple design so that the perceived brand image matches the claims of the service.

 My client's weaknesses: